benc-uk/chip8/README.md

 # Go CHIP-8

-This is (yet another) CHIP-8 emulator written in Go.
+This is (yet another) CHIP-8 and Super CHIP-8 emulator written in Go.
 Yes there are many others but this one is mine.

 What is CHIP-8?
 It's a simple 8-bit virtual machine developed in the 1970s, which found new life in the 90s on HP graphing calculators.
 It's become the defacto "hello world" for emulator developers to get started with.